urho3d/SLikeNet/readme.txt

 Since the packages are however quite large, we also provide the source packages which contain the complete package (including source code and documentation) except for the large prebuild libraries.
-ZIP and RAR archives are containing the source cource code and text files with Windows line endings while the TAR.GZ archive contains the files with Linux line endings.
+ZIP and RAR archives are containing the source code and text files with Windows line endings while the TAR.GZ archive contains the files with Linux line endings.

 3.1.1.1 Verifying the file integrity
 The used RAR, TAR.GZ, and ZIP archives have built-in checksums to verify the